tlaroy/crafting-gathering/README.md

 ## Design Considerations
 Primary requirement was to stay within D&D 5e Rules As Written (RAW) as defined by the Standard Reference Document (SRD).
 One result is high-end item costs which seem excessive.
 High costs can be balanced with an appropriate in-game economy.
 Gives players something to earn and spend their gold on.
 Intended usage is primarily for downtime activities.
 However a random resource node may occasionally appear in Scenes too.

 Mastercrafted Recipes exist in parallel to CRAFTING SYSTEM Recipes.
-CRAFTING SYSTEM Recipes have value and rarity.
-They can be purchased from Merchants and provide convenient player viewing.
+There are no automatic linkages between Mastercrafted Recipes and CRAFTING SYSTEM Recipes.
+CRAFTING SYSTEM Recipes provide value and rarity so they can be purchased from Merchants.
+They also provide convenient player viewing in their Recipe Books.

 ## Credits
 Modules created by TheRipper93 - https://theripper93.com/#/